-Mark the Evaporator drain hole at the bottom of the Box Sheet metal.
-Check all clearances on both sides for any interference!
-If all appears good, carefully trace the lower, odd shaped, opening onto the Firewall- making sure there is no interference with anything inside the car.
-That area will have to be cut out so the intake Flange can be snugly inserted into the box from inside the car.
-The next step will be to mark and drill a 3" hole in the Firewall (See Pictures) for the airflow going to the Louvers inside the car.
-The 3" Hose adapter with the square mounting surface is screwed to Firewall and sealed on the Evaporator side and connected with the 3' Hose and clamps provided when ready.
-Inside, the "Y" adapter is fastened to the Firewall in a similar fashion, making sure there are no airflow obstructions.
-Use Silicone sealer when installing these parts.
-Before installing the case into the box, place the Evaporator in the case, with outlets to the left, and assemble the case with the 1/8" Pop rivets enclosed.
-This is a very tight fit and it may be necessary to tape the case assembly to install the rivets.
-Use Silicone to seal the case.
+If all appears good, carefully trace the lower Trapezoid shaped opening onto the firewall, making sure there is no interference with anything inside the car.
+That area will have to be cut out so the intake flange can be snugly inserted into the box from inside the car.
+The next step will be to mark and cut a 3" diameter hole in the firewall (see pictures) for the airflow going to the louvers inside the car.
+The 3" hose adapter with the square mounting flange is screwed to the firewall and sealed in the evaporator side and connected with the 3" hose clamps when ready.
+Inside, the "Y" adapter is fastened to the firewall in a similar fashion, making sure there are no airflow obstructions.
+Use silicone sealer when installing these parts.
+Before installing case into the box, place the Evaporator in the case, with outlets to the left, and assemble the case into the box, with outlets to the left, and fasten the case halves with the 1/8" rivets enclosed.
+This is a very tight fir and since there is not much of a lip, it may be necessary to tape the case assembly to install the rivets.
+Silicone the edges to seal the case edges together for strength.
 Let it dry overnight and install in opening.
-Use small Foam Gasket around Drain.
+Use small foam gasket around drain.

-The Louvers should be mounted on either side of the Ash Tray, with the Fan switch unit closest to the Driver, using the enclosed brackets.
-The 2 1⁄2" Hose Adapters need to be close (next to the Ashtray) to the "Y" outlet already mounted on the Firewall.
-Again, double check all clearances and determine if you are going to leave the "Knee Pads", under the Dash, in place.
-Connect the Louver assembly to the "Y" outlet with the enclosed 2 1⁄2" Duct Hose.
-Use the enclosed tie wraps around the Duct hose to ensure a tight fit and no air loss.

-The Temperature Switch is on the right Louver assembly and will go through the Firewall, using the enclosed grommet, and into the hole on top of the box where indicated with an arrow.
+The louver/plenum assembly should be mounted with brackets on either side of the ash tray, with the fan switch unit closest to the driver.
+The 2 1⁄2" hose adapters need to be close to the "Y" outlet already mounted on the firewall.
+Double check all clearances and determine if you are going to leave the under-dash knee pads in place.
+Connect the louver assembly to the "Y" outlet with the enclosed 2 1⁄2" duct hose.
+Fasten with the tie wraps to ensure an airtight fit.
+The temperature switch is on the right louver assembly and its capillary tube will go through the firewall, using the included grommet, and through the hole in the top of the case and into the evaporator core.

 The Wiring harness has 5 electrical connectors on one end- connect as follows: Black to "B" on the Fan Switch, Red to "M", Yellow to "L", Orange to "H".
 The remaining Blue wire is connected to either side of the Thermostatic Switch.
 The short Blue wire goes from "C" on the Fan Switch to the other thermostat connector.
 Test with Motor Connected!
-Install the wire connector on the compressor to the wire running along the # 10 Hose from the Evaporator to the Receiver/Drier Hi/low pressure switch wiring harness.
-Establish a connection to "switched ignition" source with the included length of Black wire, so it is "live" when the Fan switch is on and "dead" when the ignition switch is off.
-The lone yellow & Black wire on the Motor (with "eye" connector) will be attached to the vehicle's body for "GROUND".
-That leaves the red and blue wire connected.
+Install the wire connector on the free compressor wire to the wire running along the # 10 Hose from the Evaporator and Receiver/Drier Hi/low pressure switch wiring harness.
+The lone yellow/Black wire on the Motor will be attached to the vehicle's body for "GROUND".
 Route all the wires out of the way of obstructions that may develop when assembled.

-The Receiver/ Drier can be mounted under the L/F fender, to the rear, as original using the (2) Drier clamps included.
+The new Receiver/ Drier can be mounted under the L/F fender, to the rear, as the 911 original using the 2 Drier clamps included.
 The Hi-Lo Pressure switch wiring goes from the switch through the "Smugglers Box", where one wire connects to the long blue wire from the Thermostatic Switch.
 The other Hi-lo switch wire will run along with the Large # 10 A/C Hose back to the Compressor.
 Use the enclosed wire and connectors to connect.